 Dumbbell Bent Rows

 Surfing for extended periods of time, sessions in heavier breaks and point break currents require full body endurance.
-Surf training should also include some type of endurance training that will prepare your body for extended periods of energy production.
+Surf training should also include some kind of endurance training that will prepare your body for extended periods of energy production.

-Intervals combine high energy explosive output, with longer slower duration energy output.
+Intervals combine high energy explosive output with longer, slower duration energy output.
 A running interval example would be as follows: warm-up, light jog for five minutes, 30-second to 60-second sprints, return to light jog for five minutes, repeat sprint and continue that cycle.